News & Trends

 According to trends and techniques research platform Glass Academy, following the aforementioned steps: “the mechanical strength of tempered glass is four to five times higher than that of annealed glass.”

-While safety glass lowers the chance of breakage, accidents and other elements will occur.
+While safety glass lowers the chance of breakage, accidents, and other elements will occur.
 Should tempered glass shatter, it results in small, pebble-like shards, rather than sharp edges.

 Tempered glass boasts a higher bend threshold, and thus is used to construct large commercial buildings in areas experiencing severe weather.